MJoneidi/PaymentGateway/README.md

 ```

 It will user port : 7001 and 7002
-In case, these ports are not empty, you can change the default config in docker files
+In case, these ports are not empty, you can change the default config in docker compose file

 * Note : Https is disabled because of certificate issued, but in real production, it should be active.
 * Note : First I want to add a gateway (Ocelot) to manage authentication and logging all requests and response in one place, but then I changed my mind to make the project simple.